 Temporary Urgency Change Petitions

-October 2023 Temporary Urgency Change Petition
+December 2023 Temporary Urgency Change Order

 On October 12, 2023, Sonoma Water filed temporary urgency change petitions (TUCPs) with the State Water Resources Control Board Division of Water Rights.
 These petitions were submitted to temporarily modify the permit terms that establish the hydrologic conditions for setting the minimum instream flow requirements.
 The hydrologic index for the Russian River was established by Decision 1610 in 1986 for Permits 12947A, 12949, 12950 and 16596.
 In response to changed watershed conditions due to recent operational changes of PG&E's Potter Valley Project, these modifications are necessary to align the hydrologic index designations with actual watershed conditions.